burberius/urlsplitter/README.md

 # Url Splitter - The library for URL splitting

-With this library you can split all kinds of urls in there parts.
+With this library you can split all kinds of URLs in their parts.

 ## Usage